gvergnaud/ts-pattern/README.md

 ### type inference

-`ts-pattern` strongly invests on typescript's type inference to narrow the type of your value to something that match what you would expect.
+`ts-pattern` strongly invests on typescript's type inference to narrow the type of your value to something that matches what you would expect.
 Here are a few example:

 ```ts